Anshul619/HLD-System-Designs/src/FoodOrderingSystem/README.md

 - Accounting of the restaurant
     - User would pay Zomato
     - Zomato would pay to delivery, restaurant

+# Design decisions and tech choices

+## Cloud platform - AWS

+## Kafka Streams
+- Kafka is used to achieve high throughput in streaming events between read and write repositories of order management, sending real time or batch events to recommendation engine and publishing approved catalog and products(menu and foods) to elastic index.

+## RabbitMQ
+- *Open Question - RabbitMQ vs Kafka* - https://stackoverflow.com/questions/42151544/when-to-use-rabbitmq-over-kafka
+- To achieve transactions between distributed microservices and avoid data/transaction loss.

+# Other Notes

 Tasks
 - Step1